jvita/abbrv/README.md

 # abbrv
-a framework for designing and using shorthand fonts.
+A framework for designing and using shorthand fonts.

 # Getting started
 The website is hosted at https://jvita.github.io/abbrv